“The single biggest problem in communication is the illusion that it has taken place.” –George Bernard Shaw

-The above statement is never more true than in the change process.
+The above statement is never truer than in the change process.
 Even when you get the words just right, people naturally make assumptions and add their own meanings based on their unique experiences and interpretations.
 What they understand will often be very different than what you thought you conveyed.
 So, what do you and your core change team need to keep in mind as you communicate your change vision?

 - Give a clear and concise “big picture” view of where you want to go – the destination – and how it will make things better for them, for the team and for the organization.
 This should answer the two important questions: “What is the change?” and “Why are we doing this?”

 - Communicate face-to-face.
 Yes, emails and teleconferences can also be used, but nothing beats bringing people together so you can answer questions, check assumptions and help them place the entire initiative into their own work context.
 Also, when you are face-to-face with people, you can more effectively deliver important “emotional meaning” such as empathy, urgency, resolve and optimism.
-Everyone on your core change team should follow up with frequent one-on-one conversations with individuals and small groups to check understanding.
+Everyone on your core change team should follow up with frequent one-on-one conversations with individuals and small groups to check to understand.

 - Say it over, and over, and over again.
 You likely didn’t create and grasp the entire vision and its implications in a single flash of insight.
 They won’t either.
 Be relentless.